Mikescher/BefunUtils/README.md

 Set up
 ==========

-You can either download the binaries from [my website](http://www.mikescher.de/programs/view/BefunUtils).
+You can either download the binaries from [www.mikescher.com](http://www.mikescher.com/programs/view/BefunUtils).

 Or you can setup the Solution by yourself: